perftool-incubator/crucible-ci/README.md

 ##### get-repo-name

-The [get-repo-name](.github/actions/get-repo-name) action is used to extract a repository name from the `github.repository` context variable (which includes the owner/project name.
+The [get-repo-name](.github/actions/get-repo-name) action is used to extract a repository name from the `github.repository` context variable (which includes the owner/project name).

 ##### get-scenarios